michelve/dsai-component-builder/README.md

 DSAi Component Builder redefines what's possible when technology meets creativity.
 Powered by advanced variable binding intelligence, it interprets your design system's DNA and brings it to life with surgical precision.

-**Intelligent Token Recognition** — Your design tokens aren't just mapped; they're understood.
-The system intelligently resolves complex variable relationships, maintaining design system integrity across every component instance.
+**Your tokens, understood.** Complex variable relationships resolve automatically, maintaining design system integrity across every instance.

-**Variant Generation Mastery** — From pristine primary states to nuanced secondary variations, from hover interactions to focus states—every variant emerges with pixel-perfect accuracy and contextual awareness.
+**Every variant, perfected.** Primary, secondary, hover, focus—each state crafted with pixel-perfect precision.

-**Effortless Integration** — A refined interface that respects your workflow.
-Import your specifications, witness the transformation, and deploy components that embody your design philosophy.
+A refined interface that respects your workflow.
+Import, transform, deploy.

-**Auto-Layout Precision** — Components that breathe with your content.
-Dynamic sizing, intelligent spacing, and responsive behavior—engineered into every element.
+Components that breathe with your content—dynamic sizing, intelligent spacing, responsive behavior.

 This is design system automation, reimagined.